Alleviating the quantum Big-$M$ problem: Introduction

 A prerequisite to apply such paradigm to more general quadratically constrained integer optimization problems is to recast them into an equivalent QUBO form.
 Recently, automatic QUBO translators have appeared \citep{qiskit_doc, qubovert,zaman2021pyqubo}.
 The translation consists of lifting the constraints to penalty terms in the objective function.
 To ensure that the solution to the reformulated (unconstrained) problem coincides with that of the original (constrained) one, the weight of the penalty terms---often denoted as $M$---has to be sufficiently large.
 At the same time, choosing an excessively large $M$ causes an increase in run-time due to precision issues in rounding and truncation, even for classical solvers.
 In the classical optimization community this problem is referred to as the \emph{Big-$M$ problem}.

 In contrast, quantum QUBO solvers are closer in spirit to \emph{analog computing devices}.
-There, the value of $M$ directly affects the physical energy scale of the Hamiltonian whose ground state encodes the solution.
-Ground-state preparation schemes for physical systems are severely restricted by such scale \citep{karimi2019practical,Harwood_routing,azad2022solving}.
+There, the value of $M$ directly affects the energy scale of the Hamiltonian whose ground state encodes the solution.
+When performing controlled computations with an actual physical quantum system its admissible energies are limited.
+For ground-state preparation schemes these physical limitation eventually also restricts the energy scale of the encoding Hamiltonian \citep{karimi2019practical,Harwood_routing,azad2022solving}.
 More precisely, the penalty terms tend to have the undesired side effect of decreasing the spectral gap of the Hamiltonian.
 As a consequence, the precision required to resolve the states, and, hence, also the run-time, increases.
-A general rule of thumb is to choose $M$ as small as possible, while still successfully enforcing the constraints is highly non-trivial.
+A general rule of thumb is to choose $M$ as small as possible, but doing so while still successfully enforcing the constraints is highly non-trivial.
 In fact, the known computationally-efficient Big-$M$ recipes tend to largely over-estimate the required value \citep{Harwood_routing, Leonidas_vehiclerouting, qiskit_doc}.
 Clearly, an efficient QUBO translator with improved spectral properties is highly desirable.
 Moreover, a formalization of the \emph{quantum big-M problem} as a fundamental concept between quantum physics and computer science is missing too.
 A general framework should address key aspects such as how to quantify the Big-$M$ problem in terms of its impact on quantum solvers or the computational complexity of QUBO reformulations.